The Authentic Self vs. False Self

 One would think that being your authentic self would be easy.
 One day you would just wake and begin doing what you want to do without the fear of criticism and judgment.
 Transforming yourself to live in honest congruence with yourself is a process.
 It requires that you become mindful of the conditioning that limits who you really are in the first place.

 As you begin to pay attention to what is going on inside, unwanted feelings and painful emotions may emerge.
 You may feel ashamed or guilty at first but that is just the process of breaking through the thoughts and beliefs that were never yours to begin with.
+Your inner child may decide to come to the surface and talk to you.
 Then, as you begin honoring yourself for who you are and what you want, the discomfort will slowly start to disappear and make room for you to be you.

 Life is too short to worry about what other people think, want or need.
 It is your job to make yourself happy, no theirs.
 You can spend your time taking care of everyone around you or you can spend your time and energy pleasing yourself.
 This opens the door to following your dreams.
 Through this you can have a life filled with happiness, joy and bliss.